Service User Policy

 - Referred to a practitioner to discuss their needs.

-- Referred to join the membership, which affords access to more detailed information as part of our benefits package e.g. condition specific guidance cancer/pregnancy, contraindications in aromatherapy and massage, dosage guidelines, research etc.
+- Referred to join the membership, which affords access to more detailed information as part of our benefits package e.g. mentors, condition specific guidance cancer/pregnancy, contraindications in aromatherapy and massage, dosage guidelines, research etc.

 - Referred to an approved training provider to undertake training.